 Make adults guest feel welcome

-If adults will be staying for the party, think how you can make these plus-ones feel comfortable.
-BabyProductsMom can’t help but think of her shy friend, Brennan, who often gets relegated to birthday duty because his wife works weekends.
+If adults will be staying for the party, consider how you can make these plus-ones feel comfortable.
+BabyProductsMom can’t help but think of her shy friend, Brennan, who often gets relegated to birthday duty because his wife works on weekends.
 “I hate taking my daughters to birthday parties,” Brennan says.